sfoster-prodigy/Zero-Trust-Maturity/Docs/01-discovery/06-networks-assessment.md

     - SC-13 Cryptographic Protection: The use of HTTPS involves cryptographic protocols to secure communications over the network, supporting the requirements for applying cryptographic protection to information deemed sensitive or at risk.

 - **Products covered:**
-    -
+    - Azure Front Door

-#### Utilizing Azure VPN Gateway for Secure Employee and Partner Access
+#### Utilizing Azure VPN Gateway for secure employee and partner access

-**Has the organization facilitated secure access for remote employees and partners by implementing the Azure VPN Gateway, ensuring encryption for point-to-site traffic?**
+**Has the organization facilitated secure access for remote employees and partners by implementing the Azure VPN Gateway, ensuring encryption for point-to-site traffic?** (Score Advanced)

 - **Legacy:** The organization has not implemented Azure VPN Gateway or similar technologies for remote access, leading to potential risks associated with unsecured remote connections.
 This lack of secure remote access infrastructure increases the risk of data interception and compromises the confidentiality and integrity of data in transit.
     - Indicators: